-Our responsibility is to audit the Performance Report prepared by the PGT and to report thereon in the form of an independent reasonable assurance conclusion based on the evidence obtained.
-We conducted our audit in accordance with Canadian Standard on Assurance Engagements 3000, attestation engagements other than audits or reviews of historical financial information, set out in the CPA Canada Handbook - Assurance.
-That standard requires that we plan and perform our procedures to obtain reasonable assurance about whether the Performance Report is properly prepared and fairly stated, in all material respects, based on the Criteria.
-Reasonable assurance is less than absolute assurance.
+Our responsibility is to express an opinion on the Performance Report prepared by the PGT and to report thereon in the form of an independent reasonable assurance conclusion based on the evidence obtained.
+We conducted our reasonable assurance engagement in accordance with Canadian Standard on Assurance Engagements 3000, Attestation Engagements Other than Audits or Reviews of Historical Financial Information.
+This standard requires that we plan and perform this engagement to obtain reasonable assurance about whether the Performance Report is properly prepared and fairly stated, in all material respects, based on the Criteria.